Scope 3 Dashboard

 Each iteration brought us closer to a design that balanced data clarity, brand identity, and stakeholder preferences.

-I developed the final Scope 3 Dashboard prototype in Qlik Sense - consisting of four sheets:
+The final Scope 3 Dashboard consists of four sheets:

 The other sheets provided deeper analytical tables used internally for validation and data traceability.

-I developed the final Scope 3 Dashboard prototype in Qlik Sense - consisting of four sheets:
+The final Scope 3 Dashboard consists of four sheets:

 The other sheets provided deeper analytical tables used internally for validation and data traceability.